NidhiRai1/Machine-learning/README.md

 satisfy the relationship b/w dependent and inde best , effecient when dataset is small but it's time consuming --quantile regression - Quantile regression constructs a relationship between a group of independent variables and dependent variables.

+--NLP algorithms analyze, process, and interpret text-based data, while generalized ML algorithms focus more on other types of data, such as numeric data or image